-The Notes are Index-linked debt securities of Barclays Bank PLC ("Barclays") linked to the performance of the Goldman Sachs Crude Oil Total Return (the "Index").
-The Index is a sub-index of the Goldman Sachs Commodity Index (the "GSCI"), and reflects the excess returns that are potentially available through an unleveraged investment in the contracts comprising the relevant components of the Index (which currently includes only the WTI crude oil futures contract traded on the NYMEX) plus the Treasury Bill rate of interest that could be earned on funds committed to the trading of the underlying contracts.
+The Notes are Index-linked debt securities of Barclays Bank PLC ("Barclays") linked to the performance of the GSCI Total Return Index Total Return (the "Index").

+The GSCI is a proprietary index on a production-weighted basket of futures contracts on physical commodities traded on trading facilities in major industrialized countries.
+The Index reflects the excess returns that are potentially available through an unleveraged investment in the contracts comprising the GSCI plus the Treasury Bill rate of interest that could be earned on funds committed to the trading of the underlying contracts.
 The Treasury Bill rate of interest used for purposes of calculating the index on any day is the 91-day auction high rate for U.S. Treasury Bills, as reported on Telerate page 56, or any successor page, on the most recent of the weekly auction dates prior to such day.
-The value of the Index, on any given day, reflects (i) the price levels of the contracts included in the Goldman Sachs Crude Oil Total Return IndexTM (which represents the value of the Goldman Sachs Crude Oil Total Return IndexTM); (ii) the "contract daily return," which is the percentage change in the total dollar weight of the Goldman Sachs Crude Oil Total Return IndexTM from the previous day to the current day; and (iii) the Treasury Bill rate of interest that could be earned on funds committed to the trading of the underlying contracts.

-There is no regulated source of last sale information regarding physical commodities and the SEC has no jurisdiction over the trading of crude oil or the futures contracts on which the value of the Notes is based.
+There is no regulated source of last sale information regarding physical commodities and the SEC has no jurisdiction over the trading of physical commodities such as aluminum, gold, crude oil, heating oil, corn and wheat, or the futures contracts on which the value of the Notes is based.

 The Notes provide for a cash payment at maturity or upon earlier exchange at the holder's option, based on the performance of the Index subject to the adjustments described below.
 The principal amount of each Note will be \$50.
-The Notes will trade on BX and BX's existing equity trading rules will apply to trading in the Notes.
+The Notes will trade on the Exchange's equity trading floor and the Exchange's existing equity trading rules will apply to trading in the Notes.
 The Notes will not have a minimum principal amount that will be repaid and, accordingly, payment on the Notes prior to or at maturity may be less than the original issue price of the Notes.
 In fact, the value of the Index must increase for the investor to receive at least the \$50 principal amount per Note at maturity or upon exchange or redemption.
 If the value of the Index decreases or does not increase sufficiently to offset the investor fee (described below), the investor will receive less, and possibly significantly less, than the \$50 principal amount per Note.
 In addition, holders of the Notes will not receive any interest payments from the Notes.
 The Notes will have a term of 30 years.